 When included in a liability policy, a deductible usually applies to damages only.
 The insurer handles your defense and pays all claims expenses.
 These expenses are not subject to the deductible.
 In the example described above, suppose that your liability insurer pays $50,000 in legal expenses to settle your property damage claim.
 The legal expenses will not be included in the deductible.
 Your insurer pays them as Supplementary Payments in addition to the $495,000 in damages.

 For example, in the electrical contracting scenario described above suppose that your general liability policy includes a $5,000 SIR instead of a deductible on property damage claims.
-Your policy limit and the amount of the claim are the same as above.
-In this case, you will pay the first $5,000 in damages (your SIR) and your insurer will pay the remaining $500,000 (the policy limit).
+Your policy limit and the amount of the claim are the same.
+In this case, you will pay the first $5,000 in damages (your SIR) out of pocket and your insurer will pay the remaining $500,000 (the policy limit).
 The SIR does not reduce your limit.

-A SIR may apply to damages only or to damages and claims expenses.
+An SIR may apply to damages only or to damages and claims expenses.
 When claim expenses are included, your policy should specify whether you or your insurer is responsible for handling claims.
 Typically, your insurer will manage the claim and then bill you for your portion of the claim expenses (your retention amount).
 Some policies may state that you are responsible for handling claims until your SIR has been exhausted.